A neuro diagnosis changes everything in an instant

 Vicki vowed that no family should ever face this type of loss alone.

-Today, Vicki works as a Community Navigator for MS Queensland, helping families through the fear and uncertainty that comes with the shock of a diagnosis.
-Vicki helps connects them to a new future that is well-supported with services and information.
+Vicki now works as a Community Navigator for MS Queensland, helping families through the uncertainty of a diagnosis and connecting them to the support and services they need.

 How your donation helps